paelzer/Arduino-RGB-GUI-control/README.md

 # Arduino RGB LED GUI control
 **This project allows you to control an RGB - LED attached to an Arduino UNO from your PC or notebook via a color selector GUI built with PySimpleGUI.**

-** It has been sucessfully tested on Windows 10 x64 and Arduino UNO (other Arduino boards should work as well with some code modifications)
+It has been tested sucessfully on Windows 10 x64 and Arduino UNO (other Arduino boards should work as well with some code modifications)

 ## Prerequisites for the Python GUI: